 - Remember that good evaluations may give new life to discouraged members and poor evaluations may dishearten members who tried their best.
 Always provide specific methods for improving and present them in a positive manner.

 - Take the podium when introduced.
 Though you may have written lengthy responses to manual evaluation questions, don’t read the questions or your responses.
 Your verbal evaluation time is limited to 3 minutes.
 Don’t try to cover too much in your talk; two or three points is plenty.

 - Begin and end your evaluation with a note of encouragement or praise.
 Commend a successful speech and describe specifically how it was successful.
 Don’t allow the speaker to remain unaware of a valuable asset such as a smile or a sense of humor.
 Likewise, don’t permit the speaker to remain ignorant of a serious fault: if it is personal, write it but don’t mention it aloud.
 Give the speaker deserved praise and tactful suggestions in the manner you would like to receive them.

 After the meeting

 Return the Evaluation Resource Guide to the speaker.
 Add another word of encouragement and answer any questions the member may have.
 By giving feedback, you are personally contributing to your fellow members’ improvement.
 Preparing and presenting evaluations is also an opportunity for you to practice your listening, critical thinking, feedback and motivation skills.
 And when the time comes to receive feedback, you’ll have a better understanding of the process.

 People join Toastmasters to improve their speaking and leadership skills, and these skills are improved with the help of evaluations.
 Members complete projects in Pathways, and you may be asked to evaluate their work.
 At some point, everyone is asked to participate by providing an evaluation.
-You will provide both verbal and written evaluations for speakers using the guide in the manual.
+You will provide both verbal and written evaluations for speakers using the guide in Pathways.